 Piece of Fruit

 Who can forget the traditional piece of fruit.
 A satsuma, plum, banana or apple is a great afternoon snack.
 Now he is older, I take the stone out of the plum and give him the two halves to eat.
 He sucks out the flesh and spits on the skin.
 Satsumas, I break into segments and bananas I slice.
 I still like to microwave apples in a little water, so they are tender, but not completely soggy.
+He is also a huge fan of grapes, which I quarter; blueberries, which I squish and tomatoes which I also quarter.

 Organix Rice Cakes